WGBH-MLA/AAPB2/app/views/primary_source_sets/migrant-farmers.md

 - [Huelga!
 (1968)](/primary_source_sets/migrant-farmers/3-504-696zw19w66)

-Students will be divided into small groups and will create a mind map (a visual and collaborative note-taking technique: https://help.open.ac.uk/notetaking-techniques/mind-maps) about the main topics of the documentary.
+Students will be divided into small groups and will create a mind map ([a visual and collaborative note-taking technique](https://help.open.ac.uk/notetaking-techniques/mind-maps)) about the main topics of the documentary.

 Students will be provided a poster board sheet and markers of different colors.
 Each group will draw a circle in the middle of the sheet and write the central topics of the video: the strike of the farmworkers and the creation of the National Farm Workers Association (NFWA, later known as the United Farm Workers of America).
 Then, students will branch out and write subtopics and details related to each topic (see examples on the link provided above about creating a mind map).
 Students should consider the following questions when creating the mind map: